asharmincs/image-processing-cnn-demo/README.md

 ├── LICENSE
 └── README.md

-# Image Processing with CNN (Beginner Project)
+# Overview
 This project demonstrates a complete end-to-end workflow for image processing and deep learning using a Convolutional Neural Network (CNN).
 It is designed for beginners who want hands-on experience with computer vision and TensorFlow.

-## Features
-- Image upload and preprocessing
-- Grayscale conversion and resizing
-- CNN model building using TensorFlow/Keras
-- Model training and prediction
-- Model saving for reuse

-## Technologies Used
-- Python
-- TensorFlow / Keras
-- OpenCV
-- NumPy
-- Matplotlib

-## Folder Structure
-data/original -> Original images
-data/processed -> Preprocessed images
-models -> Saved deep learning models notebook -> Google Colab notebook src -> Modular Python scripts

-## How to Run (Google Colab)
-1. Open the notebook in the `notebook` folder.
-2. Run all cells sequentially.
-3. Upload an image when prompted.
-4. The trained model will be saved in the `models` directory.

-## Model Output
-- Binary classification output (0 or 1)
-- Saved model in `.keras` format

-## Use Cases
-- Learning image preprocessing
-- CNN fundamentals
-- Deep learning project structure
-- Portfolio project for beginners

-## Future Improvements
-- Add real datasets
-- Multi-class classification
-- Data augmentation
-- Transfer learning (VGG16, ResNet)
-- Medical image analysis

-## Author
+# Features
+Image upload and preprocessing
+Grayscale conversion and resizing
+CNN model building using TensorFlow/Keras
+Model training and prediction
+Model saving for reuse

+# Technologies Used
+Python
+TensorFlow / Keras
+OpenCV
+NumPy
+Matplotlib

+# How to Run (Google Colab)
+Open the notebook in the notebook folder.
+Run all cells sequentially.
+Upload an image when prompted.
+The trained model will be saved in the models directory.

+# Model Output
+Binary classification output (0 or 1)
+Saved model in .keras format

+# Use Cases
+Learning image preprocessing
+Understanding CNN fundamentals
+Deep learning project structure
+Portfolio project for beginners

+# Future Improvements
+Add real datasets
+Multi-class classification
+Data augmentation
+Transfer learning (VGG16, ResNet)
+Medical image analysis

+# Author
 Sharmin Akhter